 Pros and cons of Vanderbilt Mortgage and Finance

 - Loan options.
 Vanderbilt offers loans for mobile and modular homes, which can be difficult to finance with traditional lenders.

 - Experience.
 Vanderbilt Mortgage and Finance has more than 40 years of experience and currently services over 200,000 loans.

 - Simple application process.
 It’s quick and easy to begin the application process online for a home loan.

 - Difficult customer service.
 Many reviews complain of being treated poorly by customer service representatives and not getting questions answered or have scheduled follow-up calls.
 Our attempts to contact the lender have had mixed results, with some long wait times and phone numbers randomly not working properly.
 Other times, we got right through to a representative.

 - Limited information available.
 The website doesn’t offer much information about interest rates and other loan details.
 Contact the lender directly for more information about the features of each mortgage.

 What is Vanderbilt Mortgage and Finance?

 Located in Maryville, Tennessee.
-Vanderbilt Mortgage and Finance is a national housing lender that provides and services a number of home loan programs.
+Vanderbilt Mortgage and Finance is a national housing lender that provides and services a number of mortgage loan programs.
 It focuses primarily on the manufacturing housing sector, offering loans for new and used modular homes.
 It has serviced over 200,000 loans in its more than 40 years of service.

-Historical mortgage data for Vanderbilt Mortgage and Finance
+Vanderbilt Mortgage and Finance home loan data

 All numbers based on 2019 nationwide data from the Home Mortgage Disclosure Act.